 Approval requires consent of the Medical Directors of both program contractors or approval by the AHCCCS Chief Medical Officer.

 The program contractors determine the effective date of the enrollment change.

-Term Definition Special program contractor changes to ensure the customer's access to care.
+Term Definition Medical Continuity of Care Special program contractor changes to ensure the customer's access to care.
 This is made on a case-by-case basis.